-- The student prepares a proposal explaining how the placement will work in accord with the conditions below and secures approval of the Director of Field Education. - The student's employer ensures release time for courses and field instruction and the student is able to complete the required number of hours for field practicum courses. - The student's assignments and field instructor are different from those associated with the student's employment, as required by CSWE, and meet the learning objectives for the field education course.
+- The student prepares a proposal explaining how the placement will work in accord with the conditions below and secures approval of the Director of Field Education. - The student's employer ensures release time for courses and field instruction and the student is able to complete the required number of hours for field practicum courses. - For senior year, the student's assignments and field instructor must be different from those associated with the student's employment, as required by CSWE, and meet the learning objectives for the field education course.
 This includes assurances that there will not be a conflict of interest between the student's field assignments/field instructor and/or work assignments/employer. - The field practice setting can provide field practicum experiences that meet the Undergraduate Social Work Department's educational requirements.

-For senior year, employment-based field placements may be approved if the workplace is able to offer the student: 1) new assignments that will meet the student's learning needs; (2) a BSW or MSW field instructor who is someone other than the student's work supervisor; and (3) the workplace signs an affiliation agreement with West Chester University.
+For senior year, employment-based field placements may be approved if the workplace is able to offer the student: 1) assignments completely separate from student's work responsibilities that will meet the student's learning needs; 2) a field instructor who has a BSW/MSW, is qualified to assist the student with integrating social work theory with practice, and is someone other than the student's work supervisor; and 3) the workplace signs an affiliation agreement with West Chester University.